John Henry Rogers: Congressional service

-Rogers was elected as a Democrat from Arkansas's 3rd congressional district and Arkansas's 4th congressional district to the United States House of Representatives of the 48th United States Congress and to the three succeeding Congresses, serving from March 4, 1883 to March 3, 1891.
+Rogers was elected as a Democrat from Arkansas's 3rd congressional district and Arkansas's 4th congressional district to the United States House of Representatives of the 48th United States Congress and to the three succeeding Congresses, serving from March 4, 1883, to March 3, 1891.
 He was Chairman of the Committee on Mileage for the 50th United States Congress.
 He declined to be a candidate for renomination.
 He resumed private practice in Fort Smith from 1891 to 1896.
 He was a member of the Democratic state convention in 1892.
 He was a delegate to the 1892 Democratic National Convention.

 Federal judicial service

-Rogers received a recess appointment from President Grover Cleveland on November 27, 1896, to a seat on the United States District Court for the Western District of Arkansas vacated by Judge Isaac Parker.
+Rogers received a recess appointment from President Grover Cleveland on November 27, 1896, to a seat on the United States District Court for the Western District of Arkansas vacated by Judge Isaac C. Parker.
 He was nominated to the same position by President Cleveland on December 8, 1896.
 He was confirmed by the United States Senate on December 15, 1896, and received his commission the same day.
 His service terminated on April 17, 1911, due to his death of an apparent heart attack in Little Rock, Arkansas.
 He was interred in Oak Cemetery in Fort Smith.
 He was survived by his wife, Mary (Gray) Rogers, and four children.